benjaminbagley/portfolio/README.md

   so I decided to code up something to answer my questions.
 This was a passion project, and I'm really proud of how it turned out given that I hadn't really done any coding in R before this point.

-hw_simulation_intro - the very first probability simulation I made in R. Very bare bones.
+hw_simulation_intro - the very first probability simulation I made in R.

+HouseTempReport - I had 50000 data points of humidity and temperature measurements from several days in my home.
+I decided to put together a report to learn the basics of Power BI, and this was the result.